-Even with these qualifications, however, there is possibly a difference of emphasis between Europeans and Americans on the importance to be given to money aggregates and interest rates in conducting monetary policy.
-I say "between Europeans and Americans" because this is both the subject of today's seminar and, I would say, the geographical distinction of the arguments.
-It is necessary, however, not to forget the existence of all those who take a radical "quantity" view on this side of the Atlantic as well as of those who continue to advocate a more price-oriented approach in the United States.
+Even with these qualifications, however, there is a difference of emphasis between Europeans and Americans on the importance to be given to money aggregates and interest rates in conducting monetary policy.
+I say "between Europeans and Americans" because this is both the subject of today's seminar and, I would say, the geographical distinction of the arguments in the Spring 1981.
+It is necessary, however not to forget the existence of all those who take a radical "quantity" view on this side of the Atlantic as well as those who continue to advocate a more price-oriented approach in the United States.

 The first reason which would justify paying greater attention to interest rates is somewhat pedestrian but, in my view, important.
-That is that while everybody knows what an interest rate is, the price they pay (receive) to borrow (lend) money, the issue of what is money is in contrast much more complicated, both conceptually and statistically.
+That is that while everybody knows what an interest rate is, the price they pay (receive) to borrow (lend) money, the issue of what is money is much more complicated, both conceptually and statistically.
 A casual look at the several definitions of money in a given economy (not to speak of inter-country differences) is enough to prove this statement.
-Some recent difficulties created by the development of new financial assets, especially in the United States (NOW accounts) or the peculiar effects created by the lifting of quantitative controls (the "corset") in the United Kingdom, just make this eternal problem worse.
+Some recent difficulties created by the development of new financial assets, especially in the United States (NOW accounts), or the peculiar effects created by the lifting of quantitative controls (the "corset") in the United Kingdom, just make this eternal problem worse.
 A small sign of this difficulty is the fact that Paul Volcker, in front of a Senate Committee, had to spend something like three of his total eleven pages just to show how M1A and M1B figures were altered by the growth of NOW accounts.
 Close to this reason is the fact that interest rates are observed continuously without delay.

 A second reason is that interest rates are, so to speak, a universal variable while monetary aggregates are much more segmented.
 A change in the rate affects all market participants, having widespread consequences in terms of relative costs, resource allocation, and economic behaviour.
 This is not so for a temporary deviation of a monetary aggregate from the chosen path.
-If a few billion of whatever M you like are lying somewhere in the economy for some time nothing happens, nobody's behaviour is really affected.
-To seek control of the aggregates instant by instant, dollar by dollar would be to ignore realities and to produce more shocks and uncertainties than it eliminates.
+If a few billion of whatever M you like are lying womewhere in the economy for some time nothing happens, nobody's behaviour is really affected.
+To seek control of the aggregates instant by instant, dollar by dollar would be to ignore realities and to produce more shocks and uncertainties that it eliminates.

-If demand curves were stable and known, there would be a known one to one correspondence between price and quantity and it would make no difference which of the axes one looks at.
+If demand curves were stable and known, there would be a known one-to-one correspondence between price and quantity and it would make no difference which of the axes one looks at.
 As they are not, we do not exactly know what price corresponds to what quantity and hence we have to choose what to control.
-Now, one has to believe that demand curves are very very thick indeed to be ready to accept a succession of swings of about ten percentage points without suspecting that a change in monetary stance goes with them.
-But, if curves are so thick, why should the "play" of a point on the curve be dramatically important for quantities and quite irrelevant for the rate?

 If one believes that in the long-run the demand for money is rather stable, one would tend to avoid huge swings in interest rates also as part of a well-balanced "aggregate-oriented" monetary policy.
 A look at "real" interest rates may be a useful guidance to those who think that prices affect economic behaviour.